Ianmark26/Sales-Dashboard/README.md

 - September got the highest Sales.

 ## Conclusions
-To improve the sales on Shopee, a strategic marketing plan focus on increasing shopee ratings and contact shopee management like I did on Lazada so they can help our company and shopee online sales growth.
+To improve the sales on Shopee, a strategic marketing plan focus on increasing shopee ratings and contact shopee management like what I did on Lazada so they can help our company and shopee online sales growth.

 ## Final Conclusions
 I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
 This process involved several stages, including data preprocessing, data cleaning, and data visualization.